-Essentially, the gut, which should be the heart of nourishment, becomes a source of toxicity (and remember, we need the beneficial bacteria to clear toxins as well… so this becomes a classic perfect storm that I talk about over and over again - increased stress coupled with decreased ability to handle that stress.
-Double whammy that erodes resilience).
+Essentially what happens is the gut, which should be the heart of nourishment, becomes a source of toxicity (and remember, we need the beneficial bacteria to clear toxins as well… so this becomes a classic case of "the perfect storm" - increased stress coupled with decreased ability to handle that stress.
+The double whammy that erodes resilience).

 Here are just some of the things that cause digestive stress on a daily basis:

-You might start with this simple fermented ketchup recipe, or the fermented hummus recipe in my book (listen, hummus has a lemon-y taste anyhow!
+You might start with this simple fermented ketchup recipe, or the fermented hummus recipe in my book (hummus has a lemony taste anyhow!
 Fermenting it gives you the same zing.
-I bet your child won't notice)
+I bet your child won't notice).

 If you're wondering how the heck you're going to get fermented foods into your kids, I've got a strategy sheet for you... it covers some simple, kid-friendly ways to incorporate fermented foods, along with how to source good quality if you're not yet ready to make them yourself.